-Marketing strategies for organic products is one of the limiting factors in organic farming.
+Marketing strategies for organic products are one of the limiting factors in organic farming.
 I want you to erase that mindset that organic products are only meant for some class of people.
 No. Everyone has the right to eat what is good always.
 Organic farmers just need to utilize marketing strategies that are accommodating enough to capture the populace.

-As good as organic products are, I still wonder why most consumers are not inclined with the benefits of consuming organic products.
+As good as organic products are, I still wonder why most consumers are not inclined to the benefits of consuming organic products.
 Does it mean that people are not conscious or worried about what they eat or perhaps the marketing strategies deployed by most organic farmers are not effective enough?
 I would rather settle for the latter.

 This article is aimed at proffering solutions to the marketing challenges of organic products by revealing uncommon Marketing strategies for organic food products.

 I would start by asking these series of rhetorical questions you should keep in your heart as an organic farmer.